Planning your hiking route on your desktop

 Transferring to your GPS

 Mapping software makes route and waypoint programming fast, easy and accurate.
 No more hand-keying coordinates into your GPS.
 With a few simple steps you can send a complicated route or a set of marks to your handheld GPS.
 When you return from your hike, you can import any marks, tracks, etc., that you created in your GPS, view them on the PC and file them for future references.
 This is how I have prepared and provided all of the GPX files that you find on my site.
-It is important to note that you should check that any software you purchase is compatible with your particular GPS unit.
+It is important to note that you should check that any software you use or purchase is compatible with your particular GPS unit.